nialna/minimal-mistakes/_posts/2014-01-15-experiments-perlin-noise-2d-and-3d-worlds.md

+---
-## Experiments: Perlin noise 2D and 3D worlds
+title: "Experiment: Using Perlin noise to create 2D and 3D worlds"
+---

 Have you heard of Perlin noise?
 It is quite an amazing thing that has a wide range of uses in games (and in other stuff).